 4. How many video projects do you shoot per year?

 The more projects, the more experience!
 Videographers typically book 6-8 months ahead of time.
 Find your preferred videographer and plan to book them right after your venue, photographer and entertainment.

 5. What videos do you work on outside of nonprofit events and fundraisers?

 When you’re only seeing things through one lens (no pun intended) sometimes your perspective and creativity become jaded.
 Look to videography companies that have experience in shooting a variety of video projects.
 This will ensure you work with a well-rounded videography company that doesn’t have a one-size-fits-all mentality and portfolio.

 4. What type of video should we choose?

 The length of these videos can range from 30 seconds to 5 minutes.
-Might we suggest 5 minutes MAX.
-These videos aim to raise awareness about a cause, however to do so, you often need to demonstrate a specific problem.
+We suggest 3 minutes MAX.
+These videos aim to raise awareness about a cause.
+You often need to demonstrate a specific problem.
 Not all nonprofit mission videos need to be sad to be impactful.
 We find the use of humor to be a fun touch.
 Through creativity mission videos will help promote your organization’s fundamental message through empowerment and education.